Team leader questions will probe your ability to build morale, promote company values and provide guidance in a group environment.

 Discuss how you impart your knowledge and experience to your agents and how you ensure that they can continue to develop the confidence, skills, knowledge and habits that will drive excellent customer feedback with every interaction.

 With thanks to Michelle Ansell, Douglas Jackson

 10. “How did you recognise the level of trust or respect your team held for you and how did you ensure this continued?”

 Only you will know if your team really trusts and respects you.
 Respectful employees will usually make you coffee, hold a door open for you, properly carry out tasks assigned to them and rarely undermine your judgement.

 To maintain this level of respect, you should make time to recognise your employees’ efforts, occasionally explain how you reached a solution to a problem (this can help with buy-in for larger changes or projects) and do your best to be consistently level-headed and successful in your judgement – as it only takes one slip-up to undermine your credibility.

 Have you been asked any other questions that have probed your leadership abilities?
 If so, we would like to hear them!
-So, please leave your thoughts and suggestions in the comments section below.
+So, please leave your thoughts and suggestions in an email to Call Centre Helper.